1st of October, 2016: ICANN freed from U.S. government oversight:

 An interesting paper that focused upon the government of the Internet is: A Declaration of the Independence of Cyberspace.

+It is generally accepted that it was the work of Donald Davies that provided the term "packet" and it was later adopted by the scientists who built ARPANET.
 One of the first working examples of packet switching was demonstrated by the National Physical Laboratory (United Kingdom) in early 1968.
-This work eventually evolved into the Mark I computer network (based in the UK).
+This work eventually evolved into the NPL Mark I computer network (based in the UK).
 This network influenced computer scientists in the United States, but Mark I did not evolve into the Internet.
 It was ARPANET (US packet switching computer network) that eventually evolved to become the Internet.

 The first ARPANET connection was made between two nodes: SRI International (overseen by Douglas Engelbart) and UCLA (overseen by Leonard Kleinrock).
 Leonard Kleinrock had conducted early research into a mathematical study called 'queueing theory'.
 Queueing theory proved important in implementing packet switching into ARPANET.
 The first message sent on ARPANET was sent on the 29th of October, 1969.

 ARPANET initially operated with four nodes - each was installed with an identical Interface Message Processor (IMP).
 The four locations were: UCLA, SRI, UCSB and the University of Utah.
 By 1972, there was over 20 IMPs connected to ARPANET.
 In 1973, ARPANET was connected to it's first two international nodes: NORSAR in Norway, and the University College of London (United Kingdom).